yureek/S-HealthStack.github.io/pages/developer-guide/installation/install-backend.md

    }'
    ```
 2. Check the account activation email and activate the login.
-> The system automatically assigns the `Team Admin` [team role](role-based-access-control.md#team-roles) to the first user to create an account.
-Because this role has advanced access to the health stack, we recommend that your system administrator creates the first account.
+> The system `Team Admin` [team role](role-based-access-control.md) to the first user to create an account.
+Because this role has advanced access privileges to the Samsung Health Stack, we recommend that your system administrator creates the first account.

 ### Without Mail Server